 Astra has the experience and the technical knowledge to proactively protect our clients’ assets.
 Our assessment includes a broad range of tests and services that cover the complete security chain from web application attacks and web services to networks.

 Astra is one of the only penetration testing companies to provide a complete security audit with more than 3000 tests at a very pocket-friendly price.
-Our penetration testing services are based on the latest industry standards, and we use the best tools and methods (including our proprietary tools and methodologies) on the market.
+Our penetration test services are based on the latest industry standards, and we use the best tools and methods (including our proprietary tools and methodologies) on the market.

 Exploitable vulnerabilities are one of the most significant risks to any organization.
 An unsecured server, weak application passwords, invalidated session IDs, and hackers can exploit other security vulnerabilities to gain access to your information and steal sensitive information, which is why performing regular pentests are essential.
 Astra’s Pentest Suite is a go-to security solution for all your security needs.